cranej/clocking/Readme.md

 # What is it

-A tool to help tracking the usage of your daily time.
+A tool helps tracking daily time usage.

 # Motivation